 Alcohol Rehab and Short-Term Disability

-About 10% of adult qualify for substance use, while the majority never gets drug and alcohol abuse treatment.
+About 10% of adult qualify for substance use, while the majority never receive drug and alcohol abuse treatment.

 Professionals who experience high stress levels at work are also high in substance use.